dario-baumberger/CAS-FEE-1/README.md

 # CAS-FEE-1
-Todo App build with NodeJS
+Todo App build with NodeJS.

 ## Requirements
 - NodeJS
-- Only modern Browsers are supported
+- Only modern Browsers are supported (ES6 and CSS Vars)

 ## Setup